-The new year is here and you are once again presented with a fresh slate.
+The new year is here, and you are again presented with a fresh slate.
 Will you implement a plan that allows you to save more money?
-Even if you don’t think you have what it takes to save, a few basic changes could alter your mindset.
+A few fundamental changes could alter your mindset even if you don't have what it takes to keep.

-Here is an idea: don’t spend a few dollars every day on coffee and snacks.
+Here is an idea: don't spend a few dollars daily on coffee and snacks.
 Instead, save this money in a safe place and watch it grow.
-At the end of the year, you’ll be happy with the hundreds of dollars you have saved.
+At the end of the year, you'll be happy with the hundreds of dollars you have saved.

 3. Review Your Insurance Documents

 When was the last time you reviewed your car insurance policy?
 How about your home insurance coverage?
-If you don’t remember the finer details of your policy, don’t hesitate in conducting a thorough review.
+If you don't remember the finer details of your policy, don't hesitate to conduct a thorough review.

-Taking this one step further, keep an eye out for any changes that make sense.
+Taking this one step further, watch for any changes that make sense.
 Should you lower your deductible?
 Should you combine your home and car for more of a discount?
 Should you increase or decrease your coverage?

-Tip: if you find it difficult to make important decisions, turn to an insurance broker for assistance.
+Tip: if you find it difficult to make crucial decisions, turn to an insurance broker for assistance.

 4. Get Life Insurance

 Okay, you have put this off long enough.
-For the same price as a few cups of coffee every month life insurance can give you and your loved ones peace of mind and protection if you become injured or ill and are unable to work.
+For the same price as a few cups of coffee every month, life insurance can give you and your loved ones peace of mind and protection if you become injured or ill and cannot work.

 Need more information or help finding the right coverage?
-Petley-Hare Life & Financial Limited is here to help.
+PetleyHare is here to help.

 5. Make a Plan and Stick with It

-This is the toughest and most important part of any resolution.
+This is the most challenging and most crucial part of any resolution.
 Whatever goal you have, you should formalize your plan in writing.
 Give yourself frequent reminders throughout the year and review your progress.

 What will you do?